susanxiao/java-to-cpp-translator/README.md

     - Phase 1 0-20
     - Phase 2 0-20
     - Phase 3 0-20
-    - Phase 4 0-13
+    - Phase 4 0-15 and 17
-    - Phase 5 0-13
+    - Phase 5 0-15 and 17

 - Support testing inputs
+    - run ImplementationUtil over the entire range of inputs.
+This gets the updated .h .cpp files.
     - bash bashScript.sh; (from shell)
         - compiles all the C++ generated code
         - Redirects outputs to files
-    - run-main edu.nyu.oop.StdOutputChecking (from SBT)
+    - run-main edu.nyu.oop.StdOutputChecking (from SBT)(some of these should be checked manaully after significant code change)
         - outputs result of the translation on the inputs